oac-tree/sup-dto/doc/serialization.rst

    :throws SerializeException: When the ``AnyValue`` cannot be correctly serialized into a byte
       array (e.g. string field too long or unknown scalar type).

+   Serialize an ``AnyValue`` to an array of bytes in host byte order.

+.. function:: std::vector<uint8> ToNetworkOrderBytes(const AnyValue& anyvalue)

+   :param anyvalue: ``AnyValue`` object to serialize.
+   :return: Byte array representation of the value.
+   :throws SerializeException: When the ``AnyValue`` cannot be correctly serialized into a byte
+      array (e.g. string field too long or unknown scalar type).

-   Serialize an ``AnyValue`` to an array of bytes.
-This serialization is only used to cast to C-type structures.
+   Serialize an ``AnyValue`` to an array of bytes in network byte order.

 .. function:: void FromBytes(AnyValue& anyvalue, const uint8* bytes, std::size_t total_size)